brunononogaki/cisco_fmc_bulk_add_acp/README.md

 ```

 Note that:
+- The automation will ignore any line starting with #, such as the header
+- The CSV must be splitted with , and not ;
-- In case of multiple ports, split them with a ;
+- In case of multiple ports, split them with a ; - For example: 443/TCP;5060/TCP
+- In case of multiple hosts or networks, split them with a ; - For example: 192.168.10.0/24;192.168.20.0/24
+- Network address must be in the format X.X.X.X/XX
 - In case of a source or destination network is a FQDN, type the FQDN without the leading . (dot).
 For example: global.ntt and NOT .global.ntt
 - In case of a source or destination network is a group, type the name of the group.
 This name can not contain a . (dot).
 - Add the Ports in the following format: <PORTNUMBER>/<PROTOCOL>, example: 5060/TCP
 - In case of a network or port is ANY, leave the field blank in the CSV file
 - In case the category does not exist, the application will create it
 - In case the port is a Port Group, make sure you create this port group prior to add the ACPs.
 The application will not create the port group automatically.

 #### Execution